Dimethoate - frequently asked questions

 Yes, there are registered alternatives to dimethoate for fruit fly control.
 Growers can search the APVMA’s database of registered products (PUBCRIS).

-Although fenthion is also registered for fruit fly control, growers should not consider it a permanent replacement for dimethoate.
+Fenthion products are suspended and growers should not consider it a permanent replacement for dimethoate for fruit fly control.
 The review of fenthion is ongoing and the APVMA has suspended certain uses of fenthion.

 How do I apply for a permit?